brandon-setegn/brandon-setegn.github.io/_posts/2024-02-26-BigQuery with DBT.md

 Cloud tools have reconstructed the data stack.
 Data warehouses such as [Google BigQuery](https://cloud.google.com/bigquery) and [Snowflake](https://www.snowflake.com/en/) provide scalable solutions for storing, analyzing, and managing large volumes of data, making them essential tools for data-driven processes.
 Previously, suites of tools existed to transform your data before loading it into your warehouse.
 It was either too difficult or too costly to load raw into data warehouse.
 Now, we can easily load data into the warehouse first, transforming inside the warehouse with [DBT (Data Build Tool)](https://www.getdbt.com/product/what-is-dbt).
 Running SQL in BigQuery offers significant advantages over something like Spark, including fully managed infrastructure, automatic scaling, and the ability to run SQL queries directly on stored data without the need to move it.

-> 💡**Previously: Bring the data to the compute.
-Now: we bring the compute to the data.**
+> 💡**Previously: Big data solutions brought the data to the compute.
+Now: We bring the compute to the data by deploying our code directly to the data warehouse.**

 Included below is an example of how to load data into BigQuery and transform it with DBT.
 [Historical Loan Performance data for the CAS deals from Fannie Mae](https://capitalmarkets.fanniemae.com/credit-risk-transfer/single-family-credit-risk-transfer/connecticut-avenue-securities) will be used.
 It will be loaded into BigQuery in its raw form and transformed with SQL generated from DBT to make it usable.

+## Source Code
+> Code for this post can be found on GitHub: [GitHub: DBT Project](https://github.com/brandon-setegn/loan-performance-dbt/tree/master/dbt-project)

 ## Google BigQuery
 ### Prerequisites